-© 2007 American Medical Association and National Committee for Quality Assurance.
+© 2014 American Medical Association.
 All Rights Reserved.
+Applicable FARS/DFARS Restrictions Apply to Government Use

 Limited proprietary coding is contained in the Measure specifications for convenience.
 Users of the proprietary code sets should obtain all necessary licenses from the owners of these code sets.
-The AMA, the PCPI and its members disclaim all liability for use or accuracy of any Current Procedural Terminology (CPT®) or other coding contained in the specifications.
+The AMA, PCPI and its members disclaim all liability for use or accuracy of any Current Procedural Terminology (CPT®) or other coding contained in the specifications.

-CPT® contained in the Measures specifications is copyright 2004-2011 American Medical Association.

-LOINC® copyright 2004-2013 Regenstrief Institute, Inc. SNOMED CLINICAL TERMS (SNOMED CT®) copyright 2004-2013 International Health Terminology Standards Development Organisation.
+CPT® contained in the Measures specifications is copyright 2004-2014 American Medical Association.
+LOINC® copyright 2004-2014 Regenstrief Institute, Inc. SNOMED CLINICAL TERMS (SNOMED CT®) copyright 2004-2014 College of American Pathologists.
 All Rights Reserved.
-Use of SNOMED CT® is only authorized within the United States.

-❖ The following notice applies to each of the measures that contain a floret (❖) before the title:

-These measures have been developed by the H. Dunbar Hoskins Jr. MD Center for Quality Eye Care of the American Academy of Ophthalmology.
+❖ The following notice applies to each of the measures that contain a floret (❖) before the title: These measures have been developed by the H. Dunbar Hoskins Jr. MD Center for Quality Eye Care of the American Academy of Ophthalmology.
 These measures rely on additional survey instruments that are owned and copyrighted by third parties.
 These measures are not clinical guidelines and do not establish a medical standard and have not been tested in all possible applications.